 Condition wincon 1 is drawn above the histogram Sum1 that is filled only if this condition is true.
-As the regular markers (see 6.7.6), the condition may be selected by name in the marker selection box.
+As the regular markers (see 5.7.7), the condition may be selected by name in the marker selection box.
 In addition to the control buttons for the markers, editing a condition will enable some more buttons in the marker editor.
-After changing the condition by moving its boundaries, a $\triangle$ will appear to remind you to update the condition by button $\triangleleft$ on the analysis side.
-With $\rightarrow$ the current condition state from the analysis side is refreshed in the editor window.
-If working on a condition from file, the refresh button $\clubsuit$ will appear instead to reload the viewpanel condition.

-Button $\overline{\mathbf{u}}$ opens the info window for the selected condition (see 6.13) to view current conditon properties that are not displayed in the viewpanel label.
-For advanced editing of the condition, the full condition editor may be invoked using button $\mathbf{z}$ .
+After changing the condition by moving its boundaries, a will appear to remind you to update the condition by button on the analysis side.
+With the current condition state from the analysis side is refreshed in the editor window.
+If working on a condition from file, the refresh button will appear instead to reload the viewpanel condition.
+Button opens the info window for the selected condition (see 5.13) to view current condition properties that are not displayed in the viewpanel label.
+For advanced editing of the condition, the full condition editor may be invoked using button.

-6.8.2 Full condition editor
+5.8.2 Full condition editor

-The condition editor window is popped up when one double clicks on a condition in the browser or using the edit function $\clubsuit$ of the browser's right mouse menu.
-It may also open by using the $\boxtimes$ in the viewpanel marker editor.

-In addition to the features of the marker editor, it may display and change all properties of the Go4 condition class, e.g. counters, testing properties, histogram statistics over the region, etc.

-The following figures give some examples.
+The condition editor window is popped up when one double clicks on a condition in the browser or using the edit function $\Re$ of the browser's right mouse menu.
+It may also open by using the in the viewpanel marker editor.
+In addition to the features of the marker editor, it may display and change all properties of the Go4 condition class, e.g. counters, testing properties, histogram statistics over the region, etc. The following figures give some examples.